Dr Peverelli teaches course in Renmin Summer School

 Small but beautiful

-A mini-delegation of VU University visit China late March – early April 2014.
-The idea was initiated within the Fac. of Economics & Business Administration (FEWEB) to visit its partner business schools at Renmin University in Beijing and Sun Yat Sen University in Guangzhou.
-The FEWEB group consisted of Prof. Tom Elfring, Dr. Sylvia van de Bunt en CRC’s Dr. Peverelli (dual status this time).
+A mini-delegation of VU Amsterdam visit China late March – early April 2014.
+The idea was initiated within the Fac. of Economics & Business Administration (SBE) to visit its partner business schools at Renmin University in Beijing and Sun Yat Sen University in Guangzhou.
+The SBE group consisted of Prof. Tom Elfring, Dr. Sylvia van de Bunt en CRC’s Dr. Peverelli (dual status this time).
 VU International Office picked this initiative up to inquire among other faculties interested in joining.
 This resulted in the participation of Prof. Elies van Sliedregt, Dean of the Fac.
 Kees Kouwenaar of VU IO joined to discuss issues of the Fac. of Social Sciences.

 After a few days of fruitful lecturing and discussion with various parties Tom Elfring and Peter Peverelli moved on to Guangzhou, to give lectures at Sun Yat Sen University and discuss possibilities for joint research.